 Disclosure: This article contains affiliate links.
 We may earn a commission at no extra cost to you.

-Email marketing remains one of the highest-ROI digital channels, averaging $36 returned for every dollar spent.
-This guide compares the six best email marketing platforms of 2026 on pricing, automation, templates, deliverability, and overall value.
-For a focused comparison, read our Mailchimp vs ActiveCampaign vs ConvertKit head-to-head.
-To scale beyond basic email, see the best marketing automation tools.
+Email marketing averages $36 returned for every dollar spent, still one of the strongest ROI channels available.
+This guide compares six email platforms on pricing, automation depth, templates, deliverability, and overall value.
+For a focused three-way comparison, read our Mailchimp vs ActiveCampaign vs ConvertKit head-to-head.
+To go beyond basic email, see the best marketing automation tools.

 |---|---|---|---|---|---|